 The bill S. 16 aims to amend several sections of the South Carolina Code of Laws concerning the treatment of status offenders, particularly focusing on the juvenile justice system.
-Key changes include the elimination of the exception that allows children to be tried as adults, thereby ensuring that juveniles are not placed in secure adult detention facilities for more than six hours.
-Additionally, the bill reduces the maximum time a child can be held in a juvenile detention facility for a status offense from seventy-two hours to forty-eight hours, unless a court order specifies otherwise.
-It also mandates that families seek counseling for issues of incorrigibility before legal proceedings can be initiated.
+Key changes include the elimination of the exception that allows children to be tried as adults, a reduction in the maximum time a child can be held in a juvenile detention facility for a status offense from 72 hours to 48 hours, and a requirement for families to seek counseling for issues of incorrigibility before legal proceedings can be initiated.
+Additionally, the bill distinguishes between status offenses and criminal offenses, modifies court order requirements, and mandates automatic expungement of official records for status offenses under certain conditions.

 Statutes affected: 12/11/2024: 63-19-820, 63-19-1020, 63-19-1440, 63-19-1810, 63-19-2050